vcapra1/mandelbrot-cli/README.md

 ## Problems
 * User can draw box outside of image in GUI
+* Re-rendering even when config is the same

 ## To-do
 * Add progress messages to the GUI, such as "preparing" while the render